aesgraph/app-shell/README.md

 - Hardcoded credentials
 - Service-specific tokens (GitHub, npm, AWS, etc.)
 - And many more patterns automatically detected by Gitleaks

-### If Secrets Are Found

-If the security scan detects potential secrets:

-1. The workflow will fail
-2. Review the findings in the GitHub Actions logs
-3. Remove any actual secrets from the codebase
-4. Use environment variables or secure secret management instead

 ### Commit Message Format